 This is a disease of fungal origin caused by Phakopsora pachyrhizi.
 Very often, it is observed during the flowering stage.
-Rains during these period (July-September) result in low temperature (22-27 degree celcius) and high humidity (80-90%)keeps the leaf surface moist/wet for 3-4 hours continuously which further increases the chances of incidence of rust.
+Rains during these period (July-September) result in low temperature (22-27 degree celcius) and high humidity (80-90%) keeps the leaf surface moist/wet for 3-4 hours continuously which further increases the chances of incidence of rust.
 Night/morning fog also increases the possibility of rust infection.
 Pathogen survives mainly in collateral hosts.
 Initially chlorotic gray brown spots appear on the leaves, abundantly on lower surface.
 Slowly spots increase in size to form pustules.
 Eventually, leaves turn brown within short time causing early defoliation and reduction in number of pods, seeds and seed weight.
 Presence of loose brown powder owing to rupture of pustules is a characteristic symptom.
-For management of rust disease avoid rabi soybean.
-Rouging may be done for the self grown plants in rabi season.
+The control measures are given in Table 9.